-If you are relying on your employer sponsored long-term disability plan, or if you have a policy through Northwestern Mutual, the AMA, or another professional medical association, then you have inadequate coverage.
+If you are relying on your employer sponsored long-term disability plan, or if you have a policy through Northwestern Mutual, the AMA, or another professional medical association, then you many not have adequate disability coverage.

 “True” Own Specialty Disability Insurance:

 - Provides True Own Specialty Disability coverage, which may only be a rider on your current policy